Skip to Content

 Instructions

-1. In a bowl, combine together the light mayo, salt and pepper and Dijon mustard.
+1. In a bowl, combine the light mayonnaise, salt, pepper, and Dijon mustard.
 Set aside.

 2. Heat the tortillas in a microwave for a few seconds until they are pliable.

-3. Lay out each tortilla, and spread one wedge of the soft cheese evenly over the tortilla.
+3. Lay out each tortilla and spread one wedge of the soft cheese evenly over it.
+Leave about 1 inch free on the edges of the tortilla shell.

-4. Place 2 slices of the smoked turkey breast on the tortilla followed by 2 slices of Black Forest ham.
+4. Place 2 slices of the smoked turkey breast on each tortilla, followed by 2 slices of Black Forest ham.

-5. Add some of the may mixture, and then two more slices of the turkey breast, a bit more mayo and then some baby spinach leaves.
+5. Add ½ teaspoon of the mayo mixture, two more slices of the turkey breast, another ½ teaspoon of the mayo mixture, and then some baby spinach leaves.

-7. Do the other wraps in the same manner.
+7. Repeat for each of the other wraps in the same manner.

 8. Spray a grill pan with cooking spray.

-9. Heat each tortilla seam side down until it has grill marks.
+9. Place each tortilla seam side down and cook until it has grill marks - about 1 minute.

-10. Shift it 45 degrees to give the wraps a criss cross effect.
+10. Shift the tortilla 45 degrees and cook for another minute to give the wraps a criss-cross effect.

-11. Flip and cook the other side until the wrap is warm and the cheese has melted..
+11. Turn the tortilla and cook the other side until the wrap is warm and the cheese has melted.

-12. Slice each wrap in half to serve.
+13. Slice each wrap in half to serve

 Nutrition Information: